 Develop and Maintain a Safe Work Environment

 Employees often work in warehouses that contain hazardous materials that pose a danger of serious injury or death.
-Hazardous materials, such as asbestos, explosives, and radioactive substances should be stored safely to prevent injury and illness.
-Any electrical machines and equipment should be tested and tagged as per the latest electrical compliance safety rules.
-Employees should be trained on how to handle complex machinery and hazardous substances.
+Hazardous materials, such as chemicals and combustible liquids, should be stored safely to prevent injury and illness.
+In addition, regular inspection and asbestos removal kansas (or elsewhere) should be carried out on an occasional basis to ensure optimum safety.
+Furthermore, all workers should be trained on safety protocols and procedures.

 Enforce Safety Rules